sagemath/trac_to_gh/Issue 5483.md

 CC:  @williamstein

+Keywords: pickling

 explain_pickle is an unpickler (intended to be totally compatible with the cPickle unpickler) that produces Sage source code, which can then be evaluated by sage_eval.
 This is useful to see exactly how the unpickle process works.
 For example:

 ```
 sage: explain_pickle(dumps(3))